 - Ross Bradbury (CCN MSc student)

 TouchSim is a Matlab package that simulates spiking responses from thousands of tactile afferents terminating on the palmar surface of the hand to arbitrary indentation of the skin (see Saal, Delhaye et al., PNAS, 2017 for details).
 The package is freely available for download.

-I am director of the MSc(Res) Cognitive Neuroscience and Human Neuroimaging course.
+I am the course director for the MSc(Res) Cognitive Neuroscience and Human Neuroimaging program.
 I also teach on the following modules:

 - PSY6309: Mathematical Modelling and Research skills (module organizer)

 - PSY6308: Computational Neuroscience 2 - Theoretical Models

 - PSY103: Psychology at Sheffield